tangollama/cis411_lab2/tutorial/Docker_Installation_Win10_Home.md

       1. Follow one of the links above
       1. Click "Raw" on the right side of the page
       1. On the page that appears, right-click and "Save Page As..."
-      1. In the dialog that appeas, navigate to your desired folder and add **.bat** to the end of the file name
+      1. In the dialog that appears, navigate to your desired folder and add **.bat** to the end of the file name
       1. Save the file and repeat the process for the other file
    * Put them in an easily accessible folder
    * These files are Windows Batch files.
 They will install Windows Components necessary to make Docker run.